AlecAfonso/AlecAfonso/README.md

 - 💡 I consider myself a creative and original person, and one of my best qualities is finding unusual approaches to problems.

-- 🌱 We are always learning, but more than that, we are constantly growing and improving our already-owned skills!
 - 🌱 Currently improving my Virtual Reality and UI skills.
 - 🌱 Currently learning about Mobile Gaming, Unreal Engine, and Artificial Intelligence.

-- ⛔️ I have no interest in NFTs, online gambling, or anything related to both.

-- 💻 Already worked as System Analyst, as Solo Indie Developer, as Game Developer and as a Unity Developer.
+- 💻 Experience as System Analyst, Solo Indie Developer, Game Developer and as Unity Developer.
-- 💻 I have preference for, and more experience in, for remote work.
+- 💻 I have preference in remote work.

 - 🎮 Already released a 2 day gamejam project on Steam some years back: https://store.steampowered.com/app/1945010/Achievement_Cage/